AAAI-DISIM-UnivAQ/DALI/README.md

 * &nbsp;&nbsp;&nbsp;&nbsp; 1 instance of DALI metaintepreter for each agent (active_dali_wi.pl)

 **Windows:**

-1. To download and install SICStus Prolog (it is needed), follow the instructions at https://sicstus.sics.se/download4.html.
-2. Then, you can download DALI from https://github.com/AAAI-DISIM-UnivAQ/DALI.git.
+You can download DALI from https://github.com/AAAI-DISIM-UnivAQ/DALI.git.
-3. Unzip the repository, go to the folder "DALI/Examples/basic", and test if DALI works by duble clicking "startmas.bat" file (this will launch an example DALI MAS). \
+*  Unzip the repository, go to the folder "DALI/Examples/basic", and test if DALI works by duble clicking "startmas.bat" file (this will launch an example DALI MAS). \
 \
 &nbsp;&nbsp;&nbsp;&nbsp; You will see different windows opening:
 * &nbsp;&nbsp;&nbsp;&nbsp; Prolog LINDA server (active_server_wi.pl)